Plustek OpticFilm 7600i SE Scanner Transforms Old Slides into Beautifully Restored Images

 Editors of old photos will appreciate the SilverFast software that comes with the scanner, which makes it possible for them to get rid of dust particles, scratches and other markings that are often found on old photographs and images.

-The scanner provides the resolution too that is needed to detail the contrasts of your aged images.
+The film negative scanner provides the resolution too that is needed to detail the contrasts of your aged images.
 Even pictures that have been overexposed or underexposed can be rejuvenated when you use the scanner and software.

 If you don’t have editing skills, don’t worry.
 You will find that regularly using the scanner with software will soon become second nature.